taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 # Rocket Flight Data Acquisition System

 ## Overview

-This project involves the development of a model rocket avionics system designed to collect, store, and analyze flight data.
+This project involves the development of a model rocket avionics system capable of collecting, storing, and analyzing flight performance data.
+The objective of the system is to provide quantitative flight feedback that enables data-driven design improvements, such as optimizing nose cone geometry, fin design, and weight distribution to improve overall rocket performance.

-An initial prototype was developed to demonstrate initial technical feasibility of embedded sensor integration and flight data acquisition.
-Following prototype development, a formal systems engineering process is being applied to define requirements and functions, establish architecture, and conduct verificationa and validation.

 ---
 # Project Objectives